-He is currently employed by De Leo Textiles (New Jersey) as Vice President of Business Development and heavily involved with High Point (NC) Furniture Market.
+He is currently employed by De Leo Textiles (New Jersey) as Vice President of Business Development and is heavily involved with High Point (NC) Furniture Market.
 Ismail is a strong supporter and volunteer of community non-profit organizations.
-He is a long time member of American Turkish Association of NC, serves in the BOD’s of Bridge to Türkiye Fund (BTF), and Vice President of ITMA-Showtime, the country’s premier and the only textile market as Vice President.
+He is a long time member of American Turkish Association of NC, serves on the Board of Directors of Bridge to Türkiye Fund (BTF), and Vice President of ITMA-Showtime, the country’s premier and only textile market.

-He is married and has three children and two grandchildren, lives in High Point, NC since 2001.
+He is married and has three children and two grandchildren, has lived in High Point, NC since 2001.